kgn/KGNotePad/readme.md

-KGNotePad is a view complete with lines and torn paper.
+KGNotePad is a text view complete with lines and torn paper.

 ![](https://raw.github.com/kgn/KGNotePad/master/screenshot.png)